Additional

 Synced from github.com/CoWork-OS/CoWork-OS/docs

-Task automations turn an existing task into a recurring scheduled task without leaving the task view.
+Task automations turn an existing task into scheduled or triggered follow-up work without leaving the task view.
+By default, they continue the same conversation thread so future runs keep the context that was already built up.

 Where It Fits